sulu/sulu-docs/cookbook/change-default-locale-provider.rst

 How to change the default locale provider?
 ==========================================

-Perhaps first we should explain the purpose of a ``DefaultLocaleProvider``.
+Perhaps we should explain the purpose of a ``DefaultLocaleProvider`` first.
 A ``DefaultLocaleProvider`` is used to determine the locale of a request if the request does not already contain the information.
 E.g. if you open http://sulu.io Sulu doesn't know which localization should be displayed, because an english and a german version of the homepage is available.
-In this case the ``DefaultLocaleProvider`` is requested to provide a default locale which is used to redirect to http://sulu.io/en.
+In this case the ``DefaultLocaleProvider`` is called to provide a default locale which is used to redirect to http://sulu.io/en.

 Currently two providers are available.
 One makes use of the portal default localization configuration.
 The other